icsergoltd/home-grown-tomatoes/src/content/blog/grow-tomatoes-in-pots.md

 * Natural ageing later in the season

 Check the compost before guessing.
 If it is wet and heavy, reduce watering.
 If it is dry and pulling away from the pot edge, water deeply.

+For a full diagnosis, including watering problems, nutrient deficiencies, pests, and diseases, read our guide on [why tomato leaves turn yellow](/blog/why-are-my-tomato-leaves-turning-yellow).

 ### Aphids